 There is an automatic bed-leveling function, though, which takes a lot of the hassle out of starting a print.
 It might not be much in the grand scheme of things, but every second you save is a second you could be dreaming up cool things to create.

 Since you buy this printer in pieces, the warranty provided will differ from one retailer to another.
 That said, you’ll struggle to find another 3D printer with as much freely available support information.
 Seriously – the Kossel site redirects to an extremely in-depth user guide with extensive documentation.
 That’s always a bonus!

 We’ve also found that modification guides for the printer are easily found online, and there are even some quick additions you can print out yourself.
 Think about it: the Kossel Mini is a printer that (with your help) can actually improve itself over time.

 While several sources suggest that the components for the Kossel Mini should cost less than $600, we’ve actually found kits available for around $190.
 When you consider that even the most basic 3D printer costs around $300, the advantages of open-source hardware quickly become clear.

 Of course, what you save in cold, hard cash, you pay for in elbow grease.
 The Mini is a pretty complex thing to assemble if you’ve never done it before.
 That said, it shouldn’t take you more than a day or two, provided you bought everything you needed beforehand.

-The other issue is that there’s no official repair service.
+The other problem is there’s no official repair service.
 You’re saving money on the initial purchase because if anything goes wrong, it’s going to be down to you to fix it.
 If you’re the type of person that likes to experiment, you’ll likely love this.
 If not, well, maybe choose a prebuilt printer instead.